vk-cs/docs-public/docs/en/main/base/k8s/connect/k8s-dashboard/k8s-dashboard.md

 </tabpanel>
 <tabpanel>

-1. In a separate terminal session, run the command:
+1. On the host in a separate terminal session, run the command:

    ```bash
    kauthproxy -n kubernetes-dashboard https://kubernetes-dashboard.svc